 - Performance Tasks: Open-ended activities that measure problem-solving, reasoning, and critical thinking.

-- Creativity Assessments: Such as the Torrance Tests of Creative Thinking evaluate creative potential.
+- Creativity Assessments: Such as the Torrance Tests of Creative Thinking, evaluate creative potential.

-Types of Gifted and Talented Programs
+Types of GT Programs

 - Pull-Out Programs: Students leave their regular classroom for part of the day/week to receive specialized instruction.